sitrox/rails_ops/README.md

   This only applies to operations deriving from `RailsOps::Operation::Model` and its descendants.
-Policies in this chain run after nested model operations are performed and immediately before the "main" model is saved.
+Policies in this chain run after nested model operations are performed immediately before the "main" model is saved.

+- `:before_nested_model_ops`

+  This only applies to operations deriving from `RailsOps::Operation::Model` and its descendants.
+Policies in this chain run after nested model operations are performed before performing any nested model operations.

 - `:after_perform`